swingmx/swingmusic/README.md

 I started working on this project on dec 2021.
 Why?
 I like listening and exploring music and I like it more when I can enjoy it (like really really).
 I'd been searching for cute music players for linux that allow me to manage my ever growing music library.
 Some of the main features I was looking for were:

-- A simple, lively and beautiful user interface (main reason)
+- A simple and beautiful user interface (main reason)
 - Creating automated daily mixes based on my listening activity.
 - Ability to move files around without breaking my playlists and mixes.
 - Something that can bring together all the audio files scattered all over my disks into a single place.